Encoding & Optimization for Multilingual SMS

 Emojis / symbols Pictograms or icons Remove or use text equivalents "✔ Confirmed" → "Confirmed"

-The usage of plain equivalents may slightly alter tone or language (especially in Spanish).
-You must weigh readability vs cost/segment optimisation.
+Plain equivalents may slightly alter tone or language, especially in Spanish.
+You weigh readability against cost and segment optimization.

 Conclusion